metthal/pog/docs/writing_parser.rst

     .production("int")
     .production("string");

-Se ``rule()`` method expects symbol on the left-hand side of the rule and can have multiple productions with multiple symbols on the right-hand side (even none).
+The ``rule()`` method expects symbol on the left-hand side of the rule and can have multiple productions with multiple symbols on the right-hand side (even none).
 If we wanted to write rules for languages which would represents 0 or more variable initializations, we could write that as (`ε` is usual way to denote empty string in formal languages):

 .. code-block:: cpp